What is Mavenclad used for in MS?

 In England and Wales, Mavenclad can be prescribed if your MS remains active while taking any one of the DMDs or if you have very active MS (two or more disabling relapses in one year and MRI evidence of new areas of MS activity).

-In Scotland and Northern Ireland Mavenclad is still going through the approval process.
+In Northern Ireland, Mavenclad is still going through the approval process.

-Mavenclad has been approved for use on the NHS in England and Wales since November 2017.
-It can only be prescibed by a neurologist.
+Mavenclad can only be prescibed by a neurologist.

 It's important that you tell your MS team if you have any health problems or are taking other medicines.
 Mavenclad may not be appropriate if you have existing medical conditions including liver or kidney problems, active cancer, serious infections such as HIV or tuberculosis or are taking other medicines which suppress the immune system (including methotrexate, ciclosporin, cyclophosphamide and azathioprine).